 - Applications Deadline: Applications for 2019 are now closed

-- Scholarship Award: The Samuel MSc Fund offers to fund five £5,000 scholarships for Home/EU fee payers and one £25,000 funding for an overseas fee payer.
+- Scholarship Award: The Samuel MSc Fund offers to fund five £5,000 scholarships for Home/EU fee payers and one £25,000 scholarship for an overseas fee payer.
 (Award amount will be deducted from the cost of tuition fees.)

 - Scholarship can be taken in the UK